Blogs > Grooming > Foil vs. Rotary Shavers: Which Electric Shaver is Best for You?

 Disadvantages of Rotary Shavers

 Sensitive skin: If you have sensitive skin, rotary shavers may not be suitable for your skin type.
 The oscillating blades may cause skin irritation and razor bumps.
-If you are looking for a rotary shaver that's designed for sensitive skin, the Freebird FlexSeries is proven and tested to work with those who have sensitive skin.
+While many find rotaries effective, dermatologists often suggest a multi-blade foil shaver for highly sensitive skin.
+If you are looking for a rotary shaver designed for sensitive skin, the Freebird FlexSeries Pro is proven and tested to work with sensitive skin.

 Precision: While rotary shavers beat foil shavers in the speed game, they may not offer the same level of precision shaving that foil shavers give.